rr34/time-v3/awim/README.md

 - **Reverse altitude source to manual when using a known pixel in the image for AzAlt:** This is a simple matter of defining the altitude from the manual user input rather than from the user's guess of where the horizon was in the image.
 I believe this should be done because digital angle finders are really good and better than the user trying to determine where the horizon was in the photo, especially since the horizon could be significantly not-level from where the user took the photo.
 - Update `camera.represent_camera` to output a single pixel border array and pixels per degree instead of degrees per hundred pixels
 - Add **Border AzAlt** to the tag.
 The whole purpose of AWIM is absolute direction.
 The absolute direction should be as practical for human use as possible.
+- **ArtAz** and artifae update name.
+- separate out **basic functions**
++ exif to pickle
++ systematically find best UTC time source and tag it 1.
+GPS time without leap seconds 2. time plus UTC Offset tag 3. original time plus manual offset 4. manual entry 5. manual time entry plus pytz offset
+- what is an unused exif tag number to use fot AWIMInfo?
+How are individual GPS values stored under 34853 (= hex 8825)
+- what ID is my camera using for UTC Offset?
+- format conversions
++ arw > jpg: use the jpg exif data
++ arw > png: need exiv or similar to get the tag from the arw file.
++ anything > png: if the exif has rotation data, need to rotate the image and set the rotation tag to 1
++ jpg > jpg: if exif won't let me use an unused ID, then put it under user comments ID 37510
+- Note: the LightRoom / (PS also?) lens aberration database could be used to convert linear approximations to actual camera models.